TinyDef-DETR: A Transformer-Based Framework for Defect Detection in Transmission Lines from UAV Imagery: Results

 \subsection{Model Training and Evaluation Metrics}

-We implement the proposed model on the PyTorch framework and build it upon the Ultralytics RT-DETR backbone initialized with pretrained weights.
-We conduct training on a workstation equipped with an NVIDIA GeForce RTX 3090 GPU (24 GB) running Ubuntu 20.04, Python 3.10.14, PyTorch 2.3.1, and CUDA 12.1.
-We train the model for 100 epochs with a batch size of 4 and an input resolution of $640\times640$, using the AdamW optimizer with an initial learning rate of $1.0\times10^{-4}$, a final learning rate factor $lrf=1.0$, momentum of 0.9, and weight decay of $1.0\times10^{-4}$.
-We apply a warm-up of 2000 iterations with momentum set to 0.8 and bias learning rate set to 0.1.
-For evaluation, we use the validation split following the COCO protocol with an IoU threshold of 0.7 and a maximum of 300 detections per image.
+The proposed model was implemented in the PyTorch framework and built on top of the Ultralytics RT-DETR backbone.
+Experiments were conducted on a workstation equipped with an NVIDIA GeForce RTX 3090 (24\,GB) running Ubuntu 20.04, Python 3.10.14, PyTorch 2.3.1, and CUDA 12.1.
+Training proceeded for 100 epochs with a batch size of 4 and an input resolution of $640\times640$.
+Optimization employed AdamW with an initial learning rate of $1.0\times10^{-4}$, a final learning-rate factor $lrf=1.0$, momentum $0.9$, and weight decay $1.0\times10^{-4}$.
+We used a 2{,}000-iteration warm-up during which the optimizer momentum was set to $0.8$ and the bias learning rate was scaled by a factor of $0.1$.

-In the task of UAV-based power transmission line defect detection, the performance of different detection algorithms may vary significantly under diverse operational scenarios.
-The inference capability of a detection model is typically evaluated using several criteria, including: the computational complexity measured in floating-point operations (FLOPs), and a series of key performance metrics such as precision (P), recall (R), average precision (AP), and mean average precision (mAP).
-These metrics are formally defined as follows:

-Precision (P) measures the proportion of correctly detected defect instances among all predicted defect instances.
-A higher precision indicates that the model produces fewer false alarms (false positives), which is critical for avoiding unnecessary inspection or maintenance actions.

-Recall (R) reflects the proportion of correctly detected defect instances among all actual defect instances.
-A higher recall indicates that the model misses fewer true defects (false negatives), which is essential for ensuring the completeness of defect identification in safety-critical applications.

-The average precision (AP) is computed as the area under the precision–recall curve.
-It captures the trade-off between precision and recall across different confidence thresholds, providing a more comprehensive evaluation of the detection performance for a single defect category.

-The mean average precision (mAP) represents the mean value of AP over \(k\) defect categories.
-It is widely recognized as the most comprehensive metric for evaluating detection models, as it jointly considers both detection accuracy and robustness across multiple defect types.

-In addition to these general measures, the COCO evaluation protocol further defines scale-sensitive metrics, such as: \(AP_s\) and \(AP_m\), to provide deeper insights into detection performance across different object sizes.
-Specifically, \(AP_s\) evaluates the average precision for small objects (with areas less than 32² pixels), while \(AP_m\) measures the average precision for medium-sized objects (with areas between 32² and 96² pixels).
-Since the majority of defects in transmission line inspection datasets are small in scale, \(AP_s\) serves as a particularly critical indicator, directly reflecting the model’s capability to capture subtle and fine-grained defect patterns that occupy only a limited number of pixels.
-Therefore, the COCO metrics \(AP_s\) and \(AP_m\) are employed in this study to assess detection performance across different object scales.

-Here, \(TP\) (true positives) denotes the number of correctly detected defect instances, \(FP\) (false positives) refers to non-defect regions mistakenly identified as defects, \(FN\) (false negatives) indicates defect regions that were not detected, and \(k\) denotes the total number of defect categories.
-Together, these metrics provide a balanced overall performance in terms of accuracy, completeness, and overall reliability, which is important for real-time transmission line inspection tasks.